jennifer-culbertson/oels2025/index.md

 questions, then go away.
 The exact dates and times will be added here in due course...
 - Monday 24th November, 11am-12, 40 George Square Lower Teaching Hub (i.e. usual time and place), with Jenny and Maisy.
 - Thursday 27th November, 12-2pm, Appleton Tower room M2 (i.e. usual time and place), with Jenny and Shuya.
-- Monday 1st December, 11am-12, Room TBA, with Jenny and Shuya.
+- Monday 1st December, 11am-12, DSB 1.17, with Jenny and Shuya.
-- Tuesday 2nd December, 12-2pm, Room TBA, with Jenny and Shuya. -->
+- Tuesday 2nd December, 12-2pm, DSB 1.20, with Jenny and Shuya. -->

 ## Re-use